Financial-Times/origami/components/o-typography/MIGRATION.md

 ##### Fonts

 Fonts are now provided by [o3-foundation](https://github.com/Financial-Times/origami/tree/main/components/o3-foundation).
-Use CSS from this library to include fonts previously provided by o-typography.
+Use CSS Custom Properties from this library to include fonts previously provided by o-typography.

+These new properties will also set the fallback font.

 ##### oTypographySerif